 - In the Add Applications window, select Azure AD applications that you want to add and click Add.

-Make sure to manually grant applications required permissions in advance.
+Make sure to manually grant the required permissions to Azure AD applications in advance.

-Also, mind that Veeam Backup for Microsoft Office 365 ignores an Azure AD application that you use when adding your Microsoft Office 365 organization; such applications are never used to reduce throttling.
+Also, keep in mind that Veeam Backup for Microsoft 365 ignores an Azure AD application that you use when adding your Microsoft 365 organization.

-- In the Select Certificate wizard, select an SSL certificate, as described in SSL Certificates.
+- In the Select Certificate wizard, select an SSL certificate.
+For more information, see Installing SSL Certificates.

-Before selecting a certificate in Veeam Backup for Microsoft Office 365, you must assign this certificate to the application on the Azure portal, as described in this Microsoft article.
+Before selecting a certificate in Veeam Backup for Microsoft 365, you must upload a certificate file to the Microsoft Azure portal.
+For more information, see this Microsoft article.